estebantechdev/dev-environment-setup/Practical Git.md

 GitHub: Tab size preferences.
 Emoji skin tone preferences Git Blame commands

+Summary of Commands to Show Changes VS Git Diff Comparison Commands Resolving a conflict
+Undoing Changes in Git: revert, reset, checkout, and clean – When and How to Use Them Restoring an old version of a file

 5 tips to improve your Code Reviews on GitHub
 GitHub: Start with a pull requested
 GitHub: About pull request reviews
 Managing code review settings for your team
 The Best Way To Do A Code Review On GitHub
 Choosing a name for a Git branch
+Paste public github file content on OpenAI's ChatGPT using prompts

-Git Large File Storage (LFS) - Replaces large files Git LFS servers
+Reduce the size of the repository by rewriting the branch history Git Large File Storage (LFS) - Replaces large files Git LFS servers
 What happens if you track an image using Git LFS but the Git LFS server is down